 The Briggs & Stratton 30651 (see it on Amazon here) is unique for its ability to pair with with its larger cousin, the p3000, which can be seen on the same Amazon page.
 This means you can purchase the two generators, and run one if you need lots of power and the other if you need less.
 Then if you need bigger boost, run them both.

-The Briggs is the winner in Wattage, as it ties with the champion for running watts at 1700, beating the rest at 1600 but the Briggs is the only one to have 2200 starting watts, giving you a bit of a boost in starting those appliances with large motors.
+The Briggs is tied for the winner in running Wattage, as it ties with the champion for running watts at 1700, beating the rest at 1600.
+It’s the clear winner in starting wattage.
+The Briggs is the only one to have 2200 starting watts, giving you a bit of a boost in starting those appliances with large motors.

 Although Briggs & Stratton is a Wisconsin company, these units are made in China.
 The made in China label does not say where the parts are made though, only where the units are assembled.
 Also engineering is likely American.
 If you are looking to support an American company, this unit is second to Generac.